How it started...

 -

-Industry Engagement: Programs originating at the Welcome Fund include List My Trip and the Host Accelerator Program.
+Industry Engagement: Programs originating at the Welcome Fund include Add My Hike and the Host Accelerator Program.
 Programs currently in beta include The Welcome Pledge and The Welcome Score.
 Additional areas of interest include economic empowerment and workforce development.

 -